shimu0215/shimu0215.github.io/aboutme.md

 ---

 ### Education

-#### Tufts University
+#### Tufts University, Medford, MA, 02/2021 - 05/2023
-Master of Science, Electrical Engineering,
+Master of Science, Electrical Engineering

-- I'm extremely loyal to my family
+#### Xi’an University of Architecture and Technology, Xi`an, China, 09/2019 - 05/2021
+Bachelor of Science, Electrical Engineering
+Bachelor of Science, Architecture

 What else do you need?